 PhD – Candidates may not be more than 3 years beyond the PhD.

 The candidate must be from one of the Environmental Humanities or allied fields.

 Deadline for applications is February 16, 2020.

-Please submit a brief research statement of the project to be undertaken during the fellowship period, a c.v., a writing sample of approximately 25 pages (or comparable evidence of scholarly accomplishment), and the names of three references, including the dissertation advisor (with email addresses, whom we will contact for letters of recommendation).
-Inquiries about the search may be sent to firstname.lastname@example.org.
+Applicants will need to submit a brief research statement of the project to be undertaken during the fellowship period, a c.v., a writing sample of approximately 25 pages (or comparable evidence of scholarly accomplishment), and the names of three references, including the dissertation advisor (with email addresses, whom we will contact for letters of recommendation).

 The Center for Environmental Futures (CEF) is an interdisciplinary group of faculty and students that engages the environmental humanities, social sciences, art, and architecture, in dialogue with allied fields.
 Our mission is to encourage faculty and students in interdisciplinary environmental studies research and teaching, to encourage and support members of the community to participate in the University’s environmental studies programming and problem-solving, and to cultivate relationships and build projects to address our most pressing environmental and social problems.
 The Center’s current co-directors are Stephanie LeMenager, the Barbara and Carlisle Moore Chair in English, and Marsha Weisiger, the Julie and Rocky Dixon Chair in U.S. Western History.
 Our offices are located in Agate Hall, Room 206.